Rotary Hands On Project

-So far we have fitted and trained recipients to receive over 1300 hands in Cambodia, Sri Lanka and Laos with 2 trips planned for 2018.
+So far we have fitted and trained recipients to receive over 1500 hands in Cambodia, Sri Lanka and Laos, with a trip to Kenya in February 2019.

-We still welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.
+We also welcome donations to the project as there are significant in-country costs that need to be covered for our hands to be received by the people who need them.